cytosmart-bv/tomni/docs/tutorials/roundness_vs_circularity.rst

 -----------

 Roundness is based on the relation between the enclosing circle and the object.
-It calculates the area of both and dived them.
+It calculates the area of both and divided them.

-This means roundness is more focussed if the contours covers a perfect area and less if the perimeter is bumpy or not.
+This means roundness is more focused if the contours covers a perfect area and less if the perimeter is bumpy or not.

 Difference with an Oval
 ------------------------